yo-resistor/immune-gene-viewer/README.md

 ---

+## 🧠 Purpose
+The project was built as a toy prototype to demonstrate:
+- Streamlit frontend + cloud backend integration
+- DVC-powered reproducibility
+- Lightweight bioinformatics tools for clinical/biotech applications

+---

 ## 🚀 Features

-- 🔬 Upload CSV files containing immune gene variants (format: `Gene`, `Allele`)
+- Upload CSV files containing immune gene variants (format: `Gene`, `Allele`)
-- ⚙️ Run annotation logic and generate risk assessments
+- Run annotation logic and generate risk assessments
-- 📝 View and download annotated results
+- View and download annotated results
-- 🔁 Logs and tracks annotated runs using a local `logs.csv`
+- Logs and tracks annotated runs using a local `logs.csv`
-- ☁️ AWS-Ready:
+- AWS-Ready:
   - Hosted on EC2
   - Input/output logging with **DynamoDB**
   - S3-based **data versioning** with DVC
-- 🔐 Simulates secure handling of sensitive data using encryption and IAM scoping
+- Simulates secure handling of sensitive data using encryption and IAM scoping

 ---